gbdev/pandocs/content/Video_Display.md

 Specifies the upper/left positions of the Window area.
 (The window is an alternate background area which can be displayed above of the normal background.
 OBJs (sprites) may be still displayed above or behind the window, just as for normal BG.)

 The window becomes visible (if enabled) when positions are set in range WX=0..166, WY=0..143.
 A position of WX=7, WY=0 locates the window at upper left, it is then completely covering normal background.

+If WX is set to 0, the window will \"stutter\" when SCX is changed.

 LCD Monochrome Palettes
 -----------------------